IAA Gotland 27-30 August 2019

 The meeting will start 27 August with a day dealing with local and regional crayfish and aquaculture questions (in Swedish).
 In the evening there is a welcome reception for everyone, local regional and international alike.
 Then follow two days of plenary talks, contributed talks, posters and workshops.
 The last day, 30 August, will be devoted to an excursion on Gotland visiting sites for noble crayfish farming, for extermination of the invasive signal crayfish and for restoration of noble crayfish populations.
 The day will end with a tour of the research station Ar on the northern part of Gotland where we will also have the conference banquet in the form of a traditional Swedish crayfish party.

-The meeting is organised by Swedish University of Agricultural Sciences, Blue Centre Gotland, Eastern Finland University, and Gotland County Administrative Board.
+The meeting is organised by Swedish University of Agricultural Sciences, Blue Centre Gotland, Eastern Finland University, Swedish Rural Network and Gotland County Administrative Board.
 Every crayscientist, crayexpert, crayenthusiast or any other type of a crayperson - meaning, farmer, manager, scientist or interested - is warmly invited to take part.

 Please check back here for updated information and news.